DogoeDude/PortFolio/README.md

     JavaScript – To implement interactive features and dynamic content.
     Live Server – To run the project using the extension live server.
     GitHub – To host the project and manage version control.
+    Formspree – To send email to the user.

 Instructions for Replication or Contribution: